 I SMELL A STRONG, VERY UNPLEASANT REEK, dissimulated my sense and woke me up from the nightmare.
 Obscurity, uncertainty, oddity, each one expropriate my mind.
 Bear the pain, I order my legs to move.
 My body is suffering.
 My soul is in misery.
-Pair of my eyes observing and I only find the darkness around.
-I feel dirt in my hands, like a fusion of dust and clay.
+The pair of my eyes observing and I only find the darkness around.
+I feel the dirt in my hands, like a fusion of dust and clay.
 I heard the wind whistling, made me even more terrified.
 This time, it seems like I am in the uninhabited isle, or in the mud box.
 I thought I had run away yet caught up in the deepest of murk.

 If I did not choose the silver-painted door, I would not be here.
 Among the three, I like it more than black and lavender, reminds me of something sparkling, something precious.
 So I reached the handle and entered the room.
 My pajama turned to be a glorious silver dress.
 Flowers and a river surrounded me.
 They were all silver, scenic and magnificent, as a fairy tale.
 Until the beauty was gone when I stumbled over a strange stone, made me fall into this place.

 In front of the green-painted door, a tall man standing with his short and green shirt, combed brown hair, white skin glowing in the dark.
 I can hear his watch ticking but I can not detect his gaze which is blocked by sunglasses.
 A child linking his fingers.
 He is bowing at the orange one.
 Simple clothes, barefoot, without luxurious things, he smiles at me in peace.
 While at the red one, a young girl waving at me, she invites me to join.
 Long black hair fluttering in the wind.
-Her face is merry, as if she has been waiting for me all the time.
+Her face is merry as if she has been waiting for me all the time.

 I look down, devour my heavy breath in the throat.
 I am sure the man will take me to the opulence and prosperity.
-I am sure the girl will bring me into the happiness and concord.
+I am sure the girl will bring me into the happiness and Concord.
 I do not want to be selfish as I did before.
 I do not want to be sightless as I entered the silver door.
 But I can not choose anymore.
 I am full of fear.
 Sighing heavily, my legs walking toward the little boy.
 He is smiling without overdoing it, grab my hand and leading me into the door, the orange one.
 I see the man and the girl shriveled.
 They are upset, I know, but I am not giving them a remorse look.

-I hear a click when the boy turn the knob.
+I hear a click when the boy turns the knob.
 Tightly I close my eyes as the dazzling light coming from the inside.
 He is pressing my fingers, give me a signal to open my eyes.
 And now, I am at the beach.
 No fancy dress on me, just a modest clothes and barefoot—like the little boy.
 I do not find him beside me.
 I am alone, he is gone.
 He left me on the white sand, with the cold waves touching my toes.
 There are palm trees behind and the sun sinking in front.
-It diffuses the orange through the sky, beautiful and pacify.
+It diffuses the orange through the sky, beautiful and pacifies.
 I sit here, folding my legs to kiss my knees.
 No more traps of silver.
 No more stuck in the darkness.
 Now, I just need to wake up while I am relishing the color.

 In response of Daily Post’s writing prompt “Just a Dream” : You’re having a nightmare, and have to choose between three doors.
 Pick one, and tell us about what you find on the other side.